Ivan Ladyga: War service

 In 1941 he graduated from the Kharkov School of Artillery.
 He participated in many battles of World War II from June 22, 1941.
 In the early days of the war, as a platoon commander (Lieutenant) of a 45-mm antitank gun battery (in the 173rd individual anti-tank battalion of the 27th Rifle Corps), his unit repelled the attack of Guderian's Panzer Army against the city of Lutsk, and against the town of Torchin on 24 and 25 June where his squad destroyed five enemy tanks.
 During July 1941 he took part in the defensive battles of the 5th Army during the withdrawal towards Korosten and Kiev.
 In the fighting near Kiev, he was injured by shrapnel and evacuated to a field hospital in Poltava.

 After discharge from the hospital, he was appointed commander of a platoon of 45mm antitank guns in the 1049th Infantry Regiment, 300th Infantry Division.
 In September and October 1941 he participated in the battles for Kharkov.
 In the region west of Kharkov, in a fight for a chain of farms, he was seriously wounded and was sent to a hospital in Stalingrad.

 In 1942 in Moscow, he graduated from a short-term reconnaissance course.
 In April 1943, he was a senior aide to the chief of intelligence of the 18th Guards Rifle Corps of the 13th Army of the Central Front in the Battle of Kursk where he was involved in the defensive battles in the area west of Station Ponyri, the counterattack at Sevsk, Konotop, and Priluki.
 From October to November 1943, he took part in the crossing of the Dnieper River and in the liberation of Kiev.
 In November 1943, now a Captain, as Assistant Chief of Operations on the staff of the Infantry Corps, he led a group of scouts taking an active part in ensuring the withdrawal of the 8th Infantry Division from encirclement near a settlement of thick woods west of Chernobyl.
 He commanded the same group of scouts, with partisans of General AN Polesie Saburov of the 18th Guards Rifle Corps, in the assault and liberation of Yelsk.

 In February 1944 near Shepetovka, the reconnaissance units under his command infiltrated through enemy lines and captured six Germans who gave valuable information.
 In 1984, for his courage and heroism in this battle, he was awarded the title of "Honorary Citizen of Shepetovka".

 During 1944–1945, as part of the 18th Guards Rifle Corps, he was appointed to the post of chief of operations of the Staff of the Infantry Division liberating Izyaslav, Ternopil, Stanislav, Staryi Sambir, Uzhgorod and Bucharest, he was particularly involved in the heavy fighting during the assault on Budapest, in the repelling of enemy armoured counter-attacks in the area of Székesfehérvár and in the capture of Vienna.

-Ivan Ladyga ended the war in the Alps after the capture of Sheybs, the war in Eastern Europe ended the following day, May 9, 1945.
+Ivan Ladyga ended the war in the Alps after the capture of Scheibbs, the war in Eastern Europe ended the following day, May 9, 1945.